jrdnhannah/TwigBridge/README.md

 # Installation on Lumen

-For Lumen, you need to load the same Service Provider, but you have to disable the `Auth`, `Translator` and `Url` extensions in your local configuration.
+For Lumen, you need to load the same Service Provider, but you have to disable the `Auth` and `Translator` extensions in your local configuration.
 Copy the `config/twigbridge.php` file to your local `config` folder and register the configuration + Service Provider in `bootstrap/app.php`:

 ```php
 $app->configure('twigbridge');
 $app->register('TwigBridge\ServiceProvider');
 ```

+Replace `TwigBridge\Extension\Laravel\Url` with `TwigBridge\Extension\Lumen\Url` to access URL and routing functionality in views when using twig.

 # Usage